LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/setup.rst

 - **Mac users**: we recommend the ``.dmg`` option
 - **Windows users**: we recommend the ``.exe`` option

-To install, you must first select *Accept License Agreement*, then select any of the file type options for your operating system.
+To install, you must first select *Accept License Agreement*.

 Make note of the location where the Java JDK has been installed on your computer.